Top 10 Signs You’re in a Poor-Fitting Suit

 8. The jacket's chest breaks/gapes

-7. The suit jacket is too long and looks like a dress or shows too much seat and crotch
+7. The suit jacket is too long or short

 Generally, the bottom edge of a jacket should end between the two knuckles on your thumb.
 This rule can be pushed a little bit when wearing a casual sport coat because they tend to be a little shorter.